canjs/canjs/docs/can-guides/topics/forms.md

 Data is passed _down_ from the scope to each element using `value:from` and the action of changing the data is passed _up_ through `on:change="handleAction(...)"`, which means that the `value` attribute of the text field is always in sync with the `name` property in the scope.

+To see a larger example of this pattern, check out the [guides/forms#Datadown_actionsupwithmultiplecomponents Extended Example].

 ### Two-way binding

 You can achieve the same behavior as the previous example using [can-stache-bindings.twoWay two-way] binding.
 It is not as explicit as the "data down, actions up" approach, but it greatly reduces the boilerplate in your code.
 Here is the same example using two-way binding: